ianmaclarty/amulet/doc/windows.md

     The number of samples to use for multisample anti-aliasing.
 This must be a power of 2.
 Use zero (the default) for no anti-aliasing.

-- **`orientation`**:
-    `"portrait"` or `"landscape"`.
-This specifies the supported orientation of the window on platforms that support orientation changes (e.g. iOS).
-If omitted, both orientations are supported.

 - **`projection`**:
     A custom projection matrix (a `mat4`) to be used for the window's coordinate system.
 This matrix is used when transforming